-The District's capital assets, net of accumulated depreciation decreased this year by \$307,450 to \$3,712,259 compared to \$4,019,709 in 2019.
-Most of the District's capital assets are projects completed and transferred from Measure D, E and F. The decrease is the net effect of capital asset additions of \$20,960 net with depreciation expense of \$328,410.
-While capital assets additions are the capital outlay expenditures in the Fund financial statements, they are recorded as an increase in the District's capital assets in the Government-wide financial statements.
-On the contrary, depreciation expenses are non-cash expenditures in the Government-wide financial statements that reduce the District's capital assets; they are not recorded as expenditures in the Fund financial statements.
+The District's capital assets, net of accumulated depreciation decreased this year by \$22,011 to \$3,690,248 compared to \$3,712,259 in 2020.
+Most of the District's capital assets are projects completed and transferred from Measure D, E and F. The decrease is the net effect of capital asset additions of \$295,929 net with depreciation expense of \$317,940.
+While capital assets additions are the capital outlay expenditures in the Fund financial statements, they are recorded as an increase in the District's capital assets in the Government-wide financial statements that reduce the District's capital assets; they are not recorded as expenditures in the Fund financial statements.
 The composition of the District's capital assets is described in detail in Note 4 to the financial statements.